This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-File a medical malpractice lawsuit over cerebral palsy if you know or strongly believe that your child’s condition was caused by medical negligence.
-This means that a medical professional, or more than one, failed to provide you or your child an adequate standard of care and that this negligence resulted in harm.
+File a cerebral palsy medical malpractice lawsuit if you know or strongly believe that your child’s condition was caused by medical negligence.
+This type of negligence means that a medical professional(s) failed to provide you or your child an adequate standard of care, which resulted in harm.

 Discrimination Lawsuit or Complaint

 You may need to file a complaint under federal law or state law, depending on the situation.

 A case of discrimination in housing for your family may fall under state law and require you to file a complaint with the state or a civil lawsuit for a resolution.

 The Process of Filing a Medical Malpractice Lawsuit in Illinois

 A cerebral palsy lawsuit over medical malpractice can be complicated and a lengthy process.
 Having an experienced lawyer on your team will make the process go more smoothly and will ensure you don’t make mistakes that jeopardize your chance to win justice and recover damages.

 - Statute of limitations.
 Don’t let the statute of limitations run out before you have time to start the filing process.
 Illinois law allows for medical malpractice cases to be filed within two years of the incident or when it should reasonably have been discovered.
 Minors get eight years to file.

 - Damages.
 Also, discuss damages with your lawyer before filing.
 The state capped non-economic damages in malpractice cases, but that cap was overturned and found unconstitutional.
 Provide your lawyer with all the necessary information, medical records, and bills to help determine what you are owed in compensation.

 - Affidavit of merit.
 Next, file an affidavit of merit along with the complaint that details the negligence incident and notifies the defendants.
 The oath is required by Illinois law and is a document signed by a qualified medical expert.
 It states that your case is not frivolous.
 Your lawyer will be able to find the right expert for the job.